Alejandro Saez: Professional wrestling career

-Independent circuit (2002–present)
+Early career (2002–2017)

 Manuel began his wrestling career in early 2002 on the independent circuit.

 In 2006, Saez began wrestling for Revolucion Lucha Libre under the ring name as Xtra Large.
 He would compete on the lower card in singles competition, but eventually formed a tag team with Bunny.
 On April 30, 2006, XL and Bunny defeated Coyote 2.0 and Pensacola to win the RLL Tag Team Championships.

 In XNL, Saez defeated Giger to win the XNL World championship after feuding with Giger on previous shows.

 In 2013 he represented Chilean promotion Xplosion Nacional de Lucha in the first ever Torneo Latino Americano de Lucha Libre, in São Paulo, Brazil.
 He was defeated in the first round by Pro Wrestling Noah's Takeshi Morishima.

 In 2015, Saez, along with Ariki Toa, Lenko Sins, Solar Sanchez, Domina and Sergio Catalan, formed a stable named L.A.D. within the Xtreme Latin American Wrestling promotion in Chile.
 The stable has disbanded as of 2016.

 On March 5, 2017 at a CNL Chile (Campeonato Nacional de Lucha Libre) event, Saez defeated Engranaje Jack for his first and only CNL Metropolitan Championship in the promotion.